Ye-D/Meteor/README.md

 # Meteor

-A maliciously secure framework for efficient 3-party protocols tailored for neural networks.
+A privacy-preserving framework for efficient 3-party protocols tailored for neural networks.
 This work builds on [Falcon](https://snwagh.github.io).

 ### Table of Contents